Beautiful and practical modern gardens

 The Modernist architect Adolf Loos said that “to find beauty in form instead of making it depend on ornament is the goal to which humanity is aspiring” and this sums up my own belief, that a garden or outside space should look – and feel – beautiful from its structure alone, and that furniture, sculpture or water should all be part of this structure, not ornament within it.
 In addition, I believe that this structure should reflect its location, relating to the architecture as well as the site, whether enclosed or part of a wider landscape.

 I’m interested in creating semi-naturalistic plantings using perennial plants including flowers and grasses chosen to catch light and create good textural combinations when not in flower.
 Trees, hedges and clipped forms from box, yew and beech also play an important structural role in my designs.

 I’m a Registered Member of the Society of Garden Designers and a Member of the Garden Media Guild.
 My work has featured in books and magazines; I was a regular broadcaster on BBC Somerset for 8 years until I moved to Sussex in 2012 and I write articles for national magazines including Homes and Gardens.
-I have also organised and subsequently led bespoke tours to private gardens in the UK and Provence and am taking a group of eminent Americans to Tuscan gardens in May – please enquire if you would be interested in discussing a private tour for your group.
-Do also look at my blog as you’ll see I’m leading various tours for other operators in the UK and elsewhere this year which you might like to join.
+I have also organised and subsequently led bespoke tours to private gardens in the UK and Provence and I took a group of eminent Americans to Tuscan gardens in May 2014 – please enquire if you would be interested in discussing a private tour for your group.

 All the photographs on this site were taken by me unless otherwise stated.